szymach/c-pchart/README.md

                 )
             );

-            // creating a pie chart - notice that you specify the type of chart, not class name
+            // creating a pie chart - notice that you specify the type of chart, not class name.
+            // not all charts need to be created through this method (ex. the bar chart),
+            // some are created via the pImage class (check the documentation before drawing).
             $pieChart = $factory->newChart("pie", $myPicture, $myData);

             // do the drawing